-7.7 Type 2 diabetes - All drivers
+7.6.1 Type 2 diabetes - All drivers

-- treated with diet and exercise alone or - oral medication non insulin secretagogues medication, i.e. metformin or, - oral medication insulin secretagogues i.e. glyburide, diamicron, etc.
+- treated with diet and exercise alone or - oral medication non insulin secretagogues medication, i.e. metformin

-STANDARD All drivers eligible for any licence class if: has good understanding of their condition routinely follows their physician's instructions about diet, medication, glucose, glucose monitoring and hypoglycaemia prevention conditions for maintaining a licence are met Conditions for maintaining licence remains under regular medical supervision to ensure that any progression in condition or development of chronic complications does not go unattended stops driving and treat themselves immediately if hypoglycemia is identified or suspected does not drive until at least 40 minutes after successful treatment if glucose level is between 2.5 and 4.0 mmol/L report to the authority if begins insulin therapy Reassessment Routine or more frequently at the discretion of the Authority Information from health care providers Description of treatment Rationale Drivers with diabetes who are not treated with insulin or insulin secretagogues are at little or no risk for hypoglycemia.
+STANDARD All drivers eligible for any licence class if: has good understanding of their condition routinely follows their physician's instructions about diet, medication, glucose, glucose monitoring and hypoglycaemia prevention conditions for maintaining a licence are met Conditions for maintaining licence remains under regular medical supervision to ensure that any progression in their condition or development of chronic complications does not go unattended stops driving and treat themselves immediately if hypoglycemia is identified or suspected does not drive until at least 40 minutes after successful treatment if glucose level is between 2.5 and 4.0 mmol/L report to the authority if begins insulin therapy Reassessment Routine or more frequently at the discretion of the Authority Information from health care providers Description of treatment Rationale Drivers with diabetes who are not treated with insulin or insulin secretagogues are at little or no risk for hypoglycemia.
 Because diabetes is a progressive condition, these drivers must remain under medical supervision and undergo a reassessment at the discretion of the authority.
 Drivers who begin insulin therapy are required to report because of the significant increase in risk for hypoglycemia associated with insulin therapy.
 The requirement to report is intended to ensure that drivers on insulin therapy meet the more stringent driver fitness standards and conditions for driving.
-Although there is some increased risk of hypoglycemia from the use of insulin secretagogues, the risk remains less than the risk from insulin therapy.